 A spectacularly scenic 45-min drive from Queenstown, on the northern shores of Lake Wakatipu, a divine destination dinner awaits!
 Helmed by award-winning chef, Pete Gawron, The Dining Room at The Headwaters Eco Lodge in Glenorchy is a culinary adventure not to be missed.
 Inspired by his escapades in Morocco, Thailand and Europe, Gawron’s evolving menu incorporates daily garden-to-table dishes made with freshly picked produce from the organic kitchen garden and matched with local wines from the Central Otago region.
 This uniquely holistic approach runs right through to the establishment itself, with nearly every element of the thoughtfully designed building made from recycled materials, how cool?
 Even cooler, the rustic-luxe retreat offers a wine, dine and stay package meaning you can stay and enjoy the peace and tranquillity just that little bit longer… after all, there’s gotta be a reason (or ten) why Glenorchy has been coined the ‘scenic gem of New Zealand’.

 All that munching got you thirsty?
 Hit up one of Queenstown's best bars.

-Image credit: Nest Bar & Kitchen, The Sherwood, Margos, Flame, The Grille by Eichardt's, Blue Kanu, Tanoshi Teppan And Sake Bar, Nest Bar & Kitchen, Rātā, Botswana Butchery, Boardwalk.
+Image credit: The Dining Room, The Sherwood, Margos, Flame, The Grille by Eichardt's, Blue Kanu, Tanoshi Teppan And Sake Bar, Nest Bar & Kitchen, Rātā, Botswana Butchery, Boardwalk, The Dining Room.